Fiscus

-Fiscus, from which comes the English term "fiscal", was the name of the personal chest of the emperors of Rome.

-The word is literally translated as "basket" or "purse" and was used to describe those forms of revenue collected from the provinces (specifically the imperial provinces), which were then granted to the emperor.
-Its existence pointed to the division of power in the early era of the Empire between the imperial court and the Senate.
+Fiscus (from Latin 'basket') was the treasury of the Roman Empire.
+It was initially the personal wealth of the emperors, funded by taxation on the imperial provinces, assumption of estates and other privileges.
+By the third century it was understood as a state fund rather than a personal one, albeit under the emperor's control.
+It is the origin of the English term "fiscal".

 Origins

 Augustus divided Rome's territory between senatorial provinces, whose tributes ended up in the aerarium (the already existing state's chest), and imperial provinces, whose incomes ended up into the fiscus, the emperor's chest.
 Upon the latter chest fell the most burdensome costs, namely the ones for army and fleet, bureaucracy and grants to urban plebs (distribution of wheat or moneys).

-The imperial provinces, under Augustus'reform, were the provinces non pacatae (i.e., the border provinces) who Augustus had advocated under his direct administration.
+The imperial provinces, under Augustus' reform, were the provinces non pacatae (i.e., the border provinces) which Augustus had advocated under his direct administration.
 Those provinces, that later started to be called provinciae Caesaris, were entrusted to equites and agents of the emperor with the title of procuratores Augusti.

 Despite this separation, the emperor had the right to transfer moneys from the aerarium to the fiscus.

 Several historians believe that there were only ten senatorial provinces, that is one third of the total number of the imperial ones.
 This fact would prove that the fiscus were much richer and relevant than the aerarium already from its birth.